 Citi Personal Wealth Management is part of the larger Citigroup brand, which is well-known for its consumer banking operations.
-This particular wealth management division offers clients investment products and advisory services, including financial planning, through the Citigroup Global Markets Inc. (CGMI) unit.
+This wealth management division offers clients investment products and advisory services, including portfolio management and financial planning, through the Citigroup Global Markets Inc. (CGMI) unit.
+There are several portfolio strategy options available, and minimum investment requirements vary by program.

 Overview of Citi Personal Wealth Management

-Citi Personal Wealth Management, as you may have presumed based on the name, is the wealth management arm of the Citi brand, which is known as one of the nation’s “big four” largest banks.
-Citigroup was created in 1998 when Citicorp and Travelers Group merged to form Citigroup.
+Citi Personal Wealth Management is the wealth management arm of the Citi brand, which is known as one of the nation’s “big four” largest banks.
+Citigroup was created in 1998 when Citicorp and Travelers Group merged.
 Yet the company’s roots date back to 1812, when the City Bank of New York was established.

-Owned by the financial services colossus Citigroup Inc., (ticker C), a publicly traded company, the wealth management division is responsible for providing financial advisory and investment services to Citi’s many banking clients.
-The Citi global consumer brand serves over 110 million consumers in more than 19 countries.
+Owned by the financial services colossus Citigroup Inc., a publicly traded company, the wealth management division is responsible for providing financial advisory and investment services to Citi’s many banking clients.
+In 2021, Citigroup reorganized this arm by combining its private bank for ultra-wealthy clients and its consumer wealth management services into one unit called Citi Global Wealth.

 What types of clients does Citi Personal Wealth Management serve?